11 Feb 2020

 Usability and the user-experience of the web applications are of the utmost importance to keep the visitors engaged and convert them into customers.
 Hence, it is important to evaluate the usability of the applications based on most appropriate parameters.
 Performing usability testing on the application before its release is a best practice.
 Usability testing involves several parameters such as UI design, speed, navigability, content readability, and accessibility.

 Underestimating the significance of web application security is a ticking time bomb.
 Even a single vulnerability can lead to a massive data breach that can shake even the largest of companies down to its grounds, causing a negative impact, substantial financial consequences, and the loss of public trust.
 It is therefore imperative to ensure that the web application is thoroughly tested on the security front.
 A number of strategies that should be incorporated into the web application security testing are as follows:

 • Creating strategies based on both internal and external challenges

 • Implementing a cross-functional approach to policy building

 Exploratory testing reduces testing time and discovers more defects.
 As a regular practice in the software testing approach, testers write and execute test cases simultaneously.
 When failing to understand the shortcomings of exploratory testing, they are surrounded by more defects.
 By integrating exploratory testing with other black-hat and white-hat software testing techniques, the limitations of web app testing can be easily overcome.
 The integration can help in producing more reliable test results while reducing the testing time significantly.

 Every application whether web, mobile, or desktop-based, is experiencing more users.
 Considering the device variety, the ease of access has grown fundamentally over the past few years.
 With so much going on in the software domain, there is no way that testing will get easier.
-TestingXperts follows a comprehensive QA strategy that handles the unique requirements and challenges associated with testing web applications.
+TestingXperts follows a comprehensive QA strategy that handles the unique requirements and challenges associated with web applications testing.
 Connect with our experts to improve the overall user experience of your application with our testing strategies.